TenebrisNoctua/ClassPP/docs/tutorials/types.md

 local newPerson = Person.new() -- Now has intellisense for members in all access specifiers, and obtains the correct types for every member!
 ```

-This also applies to `class`es, where before you tried to create an inherited `class`, the returned `class` type would not be correct, and new `object`s would not have the correct type.
-Some members would either be missing or messed up.
+This also applies to classes, where before you tried to create an inherited class, the returned class type would not be correct, and new objects would also not have the correct type.
+For example, some members of an inherited class would be missing from auto-complete.

 Now, this has also been fixed:

 ```lua